openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/03a_flowchart_step_by_step.md

-# Flowchart Step by Szep
+# Flowchart Step by Step

 ## Temp: Quick and Dirty Drafts Bene 250813